Javonet/javonet-docs/v1/calling-methods/invoking-static-methods.md

 :display: calling
 :::

 The invoke method allows you to call any static or method with or without arguments.
 Value-type arguments are automatically translated to appropriate types, and you can also pass referenced arguments.
 If method has no arguments you just call it using **Invoke(“methodName”)**.
-If your Jmethod expects arguments you can pass them as arguments to Invoke method.
+If called method expects arguments you can pass them as arguments to Invoke method.

+Any calls to .NET or Java objects using Javonet can be shortened and simplified using Javonet Fluent interface.